datatogether/roadmap/README.md

 [Logrus](https://github.com/sirupsen/logrus) is our logger of choice.
 We follow [Dave Cheney's Advice](https://dave.cheney.net/2015/11/05/lets-talk-about-logging) when it comes to logging, using only `log.info` and `log.debug` commands.

 ### vendored dependencies via `godep`
-We support the idea of reproducable builds, and as such _vendor_ (that is, write copies) all of our dependencies into version control.
+We support the idea of reproducible builds, and as such _vendor_ (that is, write copies) all of our dependencies into version control.
 This means that it should be possible to rewind git history to any point in time, run `go build` and get a functioning binary (presuming the build process worked at that point in time). [godep](https://github.com/tools/godep) is what we're currently using, but we're keeping a close eye on [dep](https://github.com/golang/dep), as a potential replacement.

 ### Containerized
 Services are always shipped as docker images.